renovatebot/renovate/lib/manager/helmsman/readme.md

 ### Non-configured fileMatch

-By default the `helmsman` manager has an empty array for its `fileMatch` configuration option.
+By default the `helmsman` manager has an empty array for its `fileMatch` configuration option, because there is no convention for file naming in practice.
 This means that `helmsman` won't search for any files, and you won't get any updates from the manager.

 To enable the `helmsman` manager, provide a valid `fileMatch` yourself, for example: